 This ruin site is located 25 minutes drive away from the colonial town of Valladolid.

 Ek’ Balam, which in Mayan means ‘Black Jaguar’, is one of the most preserved complexes in Yucatán.
 It has a relaxed atmosphere, and is found in the middle of the dense jungle.
-Rarely busy, sometimes you can enjoy the site almost all for yourself, making you feel as if you were an explorer, discovering new wonders.
+Rarely busy.

-Cochinita pibil: it is pulled pork that has been marinated with a mix or sour oranges, local herbs and annatto (achiote).
-Then for this plate people dig a hole on the ground and finally cook the pork underground covered with banana palm tree leaves.
+- Cochinita pibil: it is pulled pork marinated with a mix or sour oranges, local herbs and annatto (achiote).
+For this plate people dig a hole on the ground and finally cook the pork underground.
 This is the central dish in Yucatán.

-Marquesita: it is basically a hard crepe, rolled into a taco shape filled originally with holand cheese and any other sweet flavor you want.
-My favorite one is cheese and Nutella.
+- Marquesita: it is basically a hard crepe, rolled into a taco shape filled originally with holand cheese and any other sweet flavor you want.
+Try with Nutella.